blender-to-gmstudio/blender-gms-vtx-buffer/README.md

     * Static geometry batches
     * Dynamic geometry batches (mesh data + offset per mesh/object in json file)
     * Batched morphs
-  * Morphs & per-frame stuff, including interpolation
     * Basic export of any material/shader properties
+  * Usable as a collection exporter

-## Installing the plugin in Blender
+## Installing the add-on in Blender

 * In Blender, go to `Edit` > `Preferences`
 * Go to tab `Add-ons` and select `Install from File...`
-* Select the zip file `blender-gms-vtx-buffer-v1.0.13.zip` and confirm (the filename will be different for another version of the exporter)
+* Select the zip file `blender-gms-vtx-buffer-v1.1.0.zip` and confirm (the filename will be different for another version of the exporter)
 * Tick the checkbox next to `Import-Export: Export GameMaker Vertex Buffer`
 * Click `Save User Settings`
-* The plugin is now ready to be used
+* The add-on is now ready to be used

 ### Installing presets

 Preset files are Python files (.py) that contain an operator preset's code.
 These files need to placed in the right directory for the operator to detect them.
 To install a new preset:
-* Navigate to `%USERPROFILE%\AppData\Roaming\Blender Foundation\Blender\2.82\scripts\presets\operator`
+* Navigate to `%USERPROFILE%\AppData\Roaming\Blender Foundation\Blender\4.5\scripts\presets\operator`
 * Create a new directory with the name `export_scene.gms_vtx_buffer`.
 This is the bl_idname of the operator.
 * Place the preset file in this directory
 The included presets can be installed from the add-on's preferences

+> **Important** The preset format changed in v1.1.0.
+Presets created with an older version of the exporter will no longer work!

 ## Usage
 ### In Blender